Demonstrated efficacy across both short-term and maintenance studies with REXULTI® (brexpiprazole)

 WARNING: SUICIDAL THOUGHTS AND BEHAVIORS

-Antidepressants increased the risk of suicidal thoughts and behaviors in patients aged 24 years and younger.
-Monitor for clinical worsening and emergence of suicidal thoughts and behaviors.
+Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric patients and young adult patients.
+Closely monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors.
 The safety and effectiveness of REXULTI have not been established in pediatric patients with MDD.

 Contraindication: In patients with known hypersensitivity to brexpiprazole or any of its components.
-Reactions have included: rash, facial swelling, urticaria and anaphylaxis.
+Reactions have included: rash, facial swelling, urticaria, and anaphylaxis.

 Cerebrovascular Adverse Events, Including Stroke: In clinical trials, elderly patients with dementia randomized to risperidone, aripiprazole, and olanzapine had a higher incidence of stroke and transient ischemic attack, including fatal stroke.
 REXULTI is not approved for the treatment of patients with dementia-related psychosis without agitation associated with dementia due to Alzheimer’s disease.

 Neuroleptic Malignant Syndrome (NMS): NMS is a potentially fatal symptom complex reported in association with administration of antipsychotic drugs, including REXULTI.
-Clinical signs of NMS are hyperpyrexia, muscle rigidity, altered mental status, and evidence of autonomic instability (irregular pulse or blood pressure, tachycardia, diaphoresis and cardiac dysrhythmia).
+Clinical signs of NMS are hyperpyrexia, muscle rigidity, altered mental status, and evidence of autonomic instability (irregular pulse or blood pressure, tachycardia, diaphoresis, and cardiac dysrhythmia).
 Additional signs may include elevated creatinine phosphokinase, myoglobinuria (rhabdomyolysis), and acute renal failure.
 Manage NMS with immediate discontinuation of REXULTI, intensive symptomatic treatment, and monitoring.

 Tardive Dyskinesia (TD): Risk of TD, and the potential to become irreversible, appear to increase with duration of treatment and total cumulative dose of antipsychotic drugs.
 TD can develop after relatively brief treatment periods, at low doses, or after discontinuation of treatment.
 For chronic treatment, use the lowest dose and shortest duration of REXULTI needed to produce a clinical response.
 If signs and symptoms of TD appear, drug discontinuation should be considered.